-As at the date of this Annual Report, the Board has conducted a review of the effectiveness of the risk management and internal control system, which covered the financial, operational, compliance and risk management for the year ended 31 December 2020.
-The Board considered that the system of the Group to be adequate and effective for the year ended 31 December 2020.
+As at the date of this Annual Report, the Board has conducted a review of the effectiveness of the risk management and internal control systems under code provision D.2.1, which covered the financial, operational, compliance and risk management for the year ended 31 December 2021.
+The Board considered that the system of the Group to be adequate and effective for the year ended 31 December 2021.
 The Company did not have an internal audit function.
-During the year, the Group has engaged SHINEWING Risk Services Limited as an independent internal audit consultant to review the effectiveness of the Group's internal control system and risk management system.
+During the year ended 31 December 2021, the Group engaged SHINEWING Risk Services Limited as an independent internal audit consultant to review the effectiveness of the Group's risk management and internal control system.
 The internal audit consultant directly reports to the Audit Committee.
 Going forward, the Directors will work with the internal audit consultant annually to assess and review the effectiveness of the Group's risk management and internal control system.